 Mark Ford, also writing in the Times Literary Supplement, compared Ashbery's poetry to Walt Whitman's.
 "Like Whitman's, it is essentially a means of involving the reader in the poem on what Whitman calls 'equal terms'. . . .
 Ashbery's evasions might be seen as motivated by a similar desire to achieve a greater—and more democratic—intimacy by short-circuiting conventional modes of address."
 Nicholas Jenkins concluded in the New York Times Book Review that Ashbery's poetry "appeals not because it offers wisdom in a packaged form, but because the elusiveness and mysterious promise of his lines remind us that we always have a future and a condition of meaningfulness to start out toward."
 In 2008, the Library of America published John Ashbery: Collected Poems, 1956-1987, the first collection of a living poet ever published by the series.

 Ashbery’s art criticism was collected in Reported Sightings: Art Chronicles, 1957-1987 (1989).
 His series of Norton lectures at Harvard covered six poets who had “probably influenced” his own work, including John Clare, Raymond Roussel and Laura Riding.
 It was published as Other Traditions: The Charles Eliot Norton Lectures in 2000.
 His Selected Prose was published in 2005.
-He has translated numerous French poets, most recently Pierre Martory’s The Landscapist (2008).
+He has translated numerous French poets, including Pierre Martory’s The Landscapist (2008), and his French translations were assembled in the two-volume collection Collected French Translations: Poetry (2014).
 In addition to his numerous awards, John Ashbery was the poet laureate of New York State from 2001 to 2003.
 He also served as chancellor of the Academy of American Poets and has been the Charles P. Stevenson, Jr., Professor of Languages and Literature at Bard College.

 - Turandot and Other Poems (chapbook), Tibor de Nagy Gallery, 1953